Al’s Hungarian Summer Squash

-This recipe does have one tablespoon of flour to thicken the mixture, which makes it not gluten-free and also not Phase One for the South Beach Diet.
-Truthfully, I wondered how much that flour was needed, and if you like the sound of this it would be worth trying it without the flour if that’s a deal breaker for you.
-If someone else tries that, please let us know in a comment what you think about the option of leaving out the flour.
+This recipe does have one tablespoon of flour to thicken the mixture, which makes it not gluten-free if you use that.
+Truthfully, I wondered how much that flour was needed, and if you like the sound of this but need it to be gluten-free, it would be worth trying it without the flour, or replacing the flour with a gluten-free thickener.
+I haven’t tried that but I’m confident it could work.